Do I need a website? Isn’t Facebook / Instagram / Twitter enough ?

 4) What is your maintenance plan?
 Software needs regular updating.
 In just a few months, or even weeks, new vulnerabilities may emerge that makes your site an easy target for drive-by malicious code injection.
 If left unmonitored your site may start broadcasting spam or host dubious sites.
 That can result in search engine blacklisting.
 It’s vital you have a robust maintenance and backup plan.
 This isn’t an especially hard task so you may have someone in your organisation that can take care of it.
 Just make sure someone is doing this job.

 Don’t forget email

 It’s been shown in many studies that directly emailing someone is far more valuable to a business than hits or likes on any social media site.
+Email is immune from corporate scandal or social media trends.
 An email newsletter list is still the king of online marketing.
 Such a list usually takes time to grow, often over years.
 The benefits are worth the investment and the wait.